• (314) 516-8419

 10:30-12:00 pm

-Speakers: Vikram Aggarwal, Joanna Neumann
+Speakers: Vikram Aggarwal, MD, DNB, FASN; Joanna Neumann, RN, CNN

 PD nurses play a crucial role in providing support to patients after they complete training.
 This multidisciplinary session looks at how PD nurses collaborate with nephrologists to trouble shoot common complications.